leo1394/flutter_localizations_plus/README.md

 ```

 - Initializes [Translations] with locales need to support and other optional parameters.
+- IMPORTANT: Ensure [locale] supported JSON files are present in the `locale/` directory.
 ```dart
     List<Map<String, dynamic>> formatted = Translations.supported([
       Localization.en_US,